 Moses and Judges

-established a system of honest judges to apply Godís law.
-Previously
+Moses brought about another important innovation in government.
+He established a system of honest judges to apply God's law.
+Previously all disputes had been settled by tribal leaders.

 The Bible is very precise about what Moses did.